foldda/charian/README.md

 # What Is Charian

 Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a formatted text string.
-By using the new, schemaless RDA format[^1] in its encoding, Charian serialization is general-purposed meaning without any "schema change" it can be used for serializing objects of any data model.
+Charian serialization is general-purposed, due to using the new, schemaless RDA format[^1] in its encoding,  meaning without any "schema change" it can be used for serializing objects of any data model.
 Charian can be used for implementing -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
 The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.